manushi5/ManSar765/text-classification/README.md

 ## Text Classification

-The solution has two major parts: Data Science Model and Prediction Service API
+The solution has two major parts: Data Science Model and Prediction Service API.

 ### Data Science Model

 1. Using huggingface[pytorch] library, I use a pretrained bert model and train on the given labeled data using Google colab GPU.
+The pretrained bert model is a good match for the given problem since it is fine tuned for sequence classification tasks such as text categorization.
+The only weights that will be updated during training are the weights of the classification head (the final layer) that is added on top of the pre-trained BERT model.
 2. The data contains some noisy queries which are removed in the data processing step.
-3. The model is evaluated using class wise confusion matrix.
+3. The model is evaluated using class wise confusion matrix along with classwise precision/recall/F1 score metrics.

 ### Prediction API